Glenn Shorrock: Personal life

 Shorrock met his first wife, Sue Doran, a Melbourne nurse, in 1966.
 The couple married in 1967 but divorced in 1971.
-In 1975, Shorrock met Jo Swan, a video producer nine years his junior, who worked in the same building (Armstrong Studios) where Little River band was recording its first album.
+In 1975, Shorrock met Jo Swan, a video producer, who worked in the same building (Armstrong Studios) where Little River Band were recording their first album.
 They married in 1980, separated in 2019 and divorced in 2020.
 Shorrock married Irene Rose, a teacher, on 21 December 2021.
 He has at times had arthritis, anxiety and stage fright.
-He now has Parkinson's disease.
-Shorrock lives in Port Douglas, Queensland.
+As from 2024 Shorrock has Parkinson's disease, and resides in Port Douglas, Queensland.